accellera/uvm/distrib/README.txt

 Using the UVM
 -------------

+You must compile the file $UVM_HOME/src/uvm.sv first.
+You can then make the UVM library accessible by your SystemVerilog code by importing the declarations in the package "uvm_pkg".

+   import uvm_pkg::*;

-You can make the UVM library accessible by your SystemVerilog program by using either the package technique or the include technique.
-To use packages import uvm_pkg.
-If you are using the field automation macros you will also need to include the macro defintions.
+If you are using the report or field automation macros you will also need to include the macro defintions.
 E.g.

-import uvm_pkg::*;
    `include "uvm_macros.svh"

-To use the include technique you include a single file:

-`include "uvm.svh"

-You will need to put the location of the UVM source as a include directory in your compilation command line.
+You will need to put the location of $UVM_HOME/src as a include directory in your compilation command line.

 You will need to specify the location of the UVM DPI shared library to your simulator.
 This is a simulator-specific specification.
 Please refer to your simulator documentation.

 ------------------------------------------------------------------------